-All travellers to New Zealand, except eligible passengers from Australia and the Cook Islands, must complete a minimum 14-day stay in managed isolation or quarantine.
+All travellers to New Zealand, except eligible passengers from Quarantine-free travel countries, must complete a minimum stay in managed isolation or quarantine.
 From 14 November this will reduce from 14 to 7 days with home isolation until day 9 test results received.

 Employees travelling to New Zealand must create a registration and get a voucher confirming their place in managed isolation before boarding their flight.

 Get a managed isolation voucher(external link) - miq.govt.nz (Managed Isolation System online portal).